Home - Vegetables - Mushrooms - Wild Mushroom Risotto

 Karen’s ingredient notes

-A plate with assorted mixed mushrooms is surrounded by bowls and containers of Arborio rice, dried porcini, grated Parmesan cheese, thyme, chopped shallot and garlic, parsley, olive oil, and a wedge of Parmesan.
+A plate with assorted mixed mushrooms is surrounded by bowls and containers of Arborio rice, grated Parmesan cheese, thyme, chopped shallot and garlic, parsley, olive oil, and a wedge of Parmesan.

 Visual recipe steps